RogerAntonyJM/Zepto-Inventory---SQL/README.md

 1.Setup a Zepto Inventory database : Create and populate a zepto Inventory database with provided inventory data.
 2.Data Cleaning : Identify and Remove any records with missing or null values.
+3.Exploratory Data Analysis (EDA) : Perfom basic exploratory data analysis toi understand the dataset.
+4.Business Analysis : use SQL to answer specific bussiness questions and derive insights from the data.

+Project Structure

+1.Database Setup

+* Database Creation : The project starts by creating a database named Zepto_Inventory.
+* Table Creation    : The table named Zepto is created to store the inventory data.The table structure includes columns for name,category,mrp,discount percent,discounted selling price,out of stock,quantity,available quantity,weight in gms.